MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/responding-to-a-compromised-email-account.md

 3. In the [Microsoft 365 security center](https://security.microsoft.com), do the following steps:

-   Select **Permissions**, select each role group in the list and look for the user account in the **Members** section of the details flyout that appears.
+   Select **[Permissions & roles](https://security.microsoft.com/emailandcollabpermissions)**, select each role group in the list and look for the user account in the **Members** section of the details flyout that appears.
 If the role group contains the user account, do the following steps:

    a.
 Click **Edit** next to **Members**.
    b.
 On the **Editing Choose members** flyout that appears, click **Edit**.